 Your organization depends on the generosity of your supporters, especially those who make recurring gifts, to keep your good work going.
 Your supporters are more likely to give repeatedly when you demonstrate how much your organization values them.

-Use your thanks and acknowledgments to let your supporters know where their gifts are headed.
-Let them know that these important projects wouldn’t be possible without their generosity!
+Use your thanks and acknowledgments to let supporters know where their gifts are headed.
+Let them know that important projects wouldn’t be possible without their generosity!